 Drinking about 1 to 2 ounces of castor oil could help naturally induce labor by stimulating your body’s release of the hormone prostaglandin.
 This hormone is known for encouraging the cervix to dilate, a key part of jumpstarting labor.

 Another “drink” known to naturally induce labor is red raspberry leaf tea.
-While it may or may not work, it’s one of the top recommended pieces of advice from midwives.
 Even if it doesn’t cause you to start having contractions, red raspberry leaf tea is thought to prepare the uterus for labor and even strengthen your inner body.
+However, for such a popular remedy, experts speaking to Today's Parent say that red raspberry leaf tea cannot induce labor, but it is "a tonic for the uterus" and should be drunk purely for the nutrients.

 One study from 2011 suggests eating dates could induce labor naturally.
 In the study, pregnant women who ate six dates per day during the month before their due date were more likely to go into labor naturally; they also had higher dilation levels when admitted to the hospital.

 Consuming pineapple is said to initiate labor, potentially because the core contains bromelain, an enzyme known to break down proteins in the tissue.
-The myth seems to contend that the bromelain makes its way to a pregnant woman’s cervix, where it can break down tissue, softening the cervix and therefore initiating labor.
-However, there isn't scientific data to support this theory, so definitely consult your doctor before eating pineapple, as it could lead to heartburn.
+The myth seems to contend that the bromelain makes its way to a pregnant woman's cervix, which can break down tissue, softening the cervix and initiating labor.

 Other foods that could potentially induce labor naturally – though these are mostly based on anecdotal evidence and not scientific data – include green papaya, black licorice, garlic, black or blue cohosh, and cumin tea.